 Under the direction of Pastor Jeremy, Northlake grew and changed in ways that were once unimaginable.
 While the core beliefs and vision remained the same, Pastor Jeremy brought with him a new set of ideas on how to move the church forward in the present age.
 Under Pastor Jeremy’s leadership, Northlake’s missions giving increased exponentially and its international membership increased as well.
 Northlake’s worship style has grown to include more variety and new elements, including more instruments, lighting, and audio.
 In 2016, Northlake launched it’s online streaming of services to reach people all over the world.

 Following the leading of the Holy Spirit for a new direction, Pastor Jeremy announced his resignation as Lead Pastor in November of 2019.
 After nearly 10 years of growth and ministry at Northlake, the Faughn family stepped down to pursue other ministry opportunities.

 Following Pastor Jeremy’s resignation, the search began for Northlake’s next Lead Pastor.
-After serving as Northlake’s Interim Pastor since January 2020, Pastors Bruce and Beth Johnson were presented to the church family as candidates for Lead Pastor.
-They were voted in and installed as Lead Pastors on Sunday, June 14, 2020 by District Superintendent Dr. Rick Ross, becoming the church’s fourth Pastors in its 43 year history.
+After serving as Northlake’s Interim Pastors since January 2020, Pastors Bruce and Beth Johnson were presented to the church family as candidates for Lead Pastor.
+They were voted in and installed as Lead Pastors on Sunday, June 14, 2020 by District Superintendent Dr. Rick Ross, becoming the church’s fourth Pastors in its (then) 43 year history.
 Pastor Bruce and Beth bring many years of pastoral experience, leadership, and wisdom, and are passionate about serving the Northlake community of Charlotte, NC.